francisnewson/NA62EOB/README.md

 # NA62EOBReader
-A program to extract end of burst events from NA62 data
+A program to extract end of burst events from NA62 data.